thoughtbot/factory_bot/GETTING_STARTED.md

 ### Attribute overrides

-No matter which strategy is used, it's possible to override the defined attributes by passing a hash:
+No matter which strategy is used, it's possible to override the defined attributes by passing a Hash:

 ```ruby
 # Build a User instance and override the first_name property